 An individual that wants to work is either employed or not employed; this is a binary outcome.
 As such, as part of this project, a multivariate logistic regression on grouped data will be performed in order to help answer the research question.

 The unemployment data is a proportion of the population that is unemployed for a particular SA2, which is the total number of unemployed over the population as a percentage.
-Each of the variables chosen will then be normalised as a proportion of the population within the SA2.
+Each of the variables chosen will then be normalised (?) as a proportion of the population within the SA2.

 Issues

-Some issues have already come to light in data merging since various datasets were gathered and processed by different members introducing inconsistent formats.
-We may also need to gather some new datasets during the project, but the datasets we finally want maybe not at the same level of granularity.
-Some non-ABS datasets were not available in an ABS structure at SA2 level, but instead at a more granular level of Local Government Area (LGA).
-Aggregation of these datasets will need to be performed by associating the LGA with the corresponding Mesh Block (equivalent ASGS structure) and summarising up to SA2 level.
-We also need to consider the reliability of the data from ABS as there were some false or nonsensical answers in the collection of census data (Hanrahan 2017).
-Finally, the result from the analysis and modelling might be completely different from our expectation - i.e., there can be no correlation between employment and other chosen variables in our model.
+Issues currently experienced of expected include:

+Diverse datasets – Datasets have been gathered in a variety of formats making merging more difficult.

+Level of Granularity – Data is not always held at the SA2 level.
+It may be captured at a more granular level and will need to be rolled up, or data may be captured at larger geographical areas and need to be broken down to the SA2 level.

+Data inconsistencies – Data from government agencies is often input by humans with different levels of understanding and standards with can lead to data inconsistencies.

+Data Reliability – For some predictors the data will rely heavily on the ABS Census 2016.
+The census was completed by individuals who may provide false or non-sensical answers due to not understanding the question, systems and staff failed to interpret an answer, or an individual did not want to provide an answer due to data privacy concerns.

 Summary

-We hope that by choosing a wide variety of variables in our research model that there can be some new information found about factors affecting unemployment rates in NSW.
-By providing a snapshot of 2016 we can really focus in on the variables we discover and discuss specific reasons of why these particular factors affect unemployment for each unique SA2.
+This research aims to provide new information about the factors affecting unemployment in NSW.
+It is hoped that this additional information will aid those making decisions that impact the provision of support and services for the unemployed, as well as better help those involved in improving employment prospects.

 References